You need to enable JavaScript to run this app.

 Local communities are the best place for support.

-Support from families, friends, neighbours, family doctors and churches (where appropriate) is most helpful after traumatic events.
+Support from families, friends, neighbours, family doctors and churches (where appropriate) are most helpful after traumatic events.

 Some Councils also have services to support individuals and families.